jraines/clojure-webdev-first-steps/README.md

 In this commit, we set up our server, routes, and add a few helper functions for writing & reading transit data.
 Finally we use a library from Google Closure to make an ajax request to fetch some data.

+### Om

+The next few commits follow the Om quickstart guide